glacials/twos.dev/src/From Google to Apple.md

 I moved back to 1Password.

-The ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari.
+Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari.

 ### Sheets → Numbers